payu-india/CMS-Chatbot/docs/Tokenization/collect-payments-using-a-saved-card.md

 ### Applicable Scenarios

 * It is a guest checkout
-* It is a standard checkout request where there is no need to save the card
+* It is a standard checkout request where there is no need to tokenize the card

 > 📘 Note:
 >